MZandtheRaspberryPi/leetcode_practice/README.md

 ### Syntax Errors
 * forgot ";" in cpp
 * forgot how to move in char array w/ pointers (--end) and how to access value (*end)
+* if using something from std library in c++ use std::, don't do using namespace std. but, don't forget std::.

 ### Interview Tips
 * your filler is "uh".
 Cut it out.
 Take more breaths and thought time.
 * don't need to talk 100% of time when solving
 * think more
 * be super careful when running examples. run every line in your head exactly.
-As missing a bug in unacceptable.
+As missing a bug is unacceptable.
 * Plan all code in design before start typing
 * ask questions after about what company does.
 What they work on.
 Release process.
 Day to day.
 Ect.
 * practice to self on zoom